 A sudden sulfur-like odor, low water pressure across your entire home, slow drains, and a backup at the main drain are all signs that you need sewer repair.
-Before assuming that a big dig is about to get underway in your yard, take a look at the many benefits of trenchless sewer repair.
+Before assuming that a big dig is necessary, consider the many benefits of trenchless sewer repair.

-Not only is a trenchless sewer repair less disruptive (to your yard), but it’s also an environmentally friendly choice.
+Not only is a trenchless sewer repair less disruptive (to your yard), but it’s also an environmentally-friendly choice.
 When you dig trenches, you destroy the outdoor environment.
-Even though the plumbing contractor will fill the trenches in again, this type of exterior work can destroy the fragile ecosystem around your home.
+Even though the plumbing contractor will fill the trenches in again, this type of exterior work can ruin the fragile ecosystem around your home.

 Think about everything that calls the ground its home.
 From worms to groundhogs, the critters and creatures that live underground will need to make a hasty exit when the machines enter to dig up your yard.
 The trenchless method allows everything that lives underground to stay put, which keeps the immediate environment safe and sound.